WCU Professional Development Resources

 Through visibility, outreach, programming, trainings , and community building, CTQA works collectively to create an environment where trans and queer people feel supported and validated.
 The LGBTQA Advocacy Committee is comprised of faculty, staff, students, and administrators that meet on a regular basis during the academic year to discuss campus climate issues.
 The committee works closely with campus leaders to create a more inclusive campus climate for LGBTQA people.

 D-CAP builds an inclusive and accepting campus community to better support the experience and success of our degree-seeking students with Autism Spectrum Disorder (ASD) through indirect and direct support.
-The program offers resources, and a calendar of events to provide information and opportunities to support our students.
+The program offers resources, and a D-CAP calendar of events to provide information and opportunities to support our students.

 Distance Education offers faculty and staff many development opportunities including webinars, self-paced and in-person trainings, and online tutorials related to creating online course content in our online learning management system, D2L.

-Provides training to campus customers through multiple channels, online documents, and ScreenCasts that you can utilize for self-training and ongoing reference, and formal and individualized training sessions provided by Finance and Business Services staff.
+Provides SAP training to campus customers through multiple channels, online documents, and ScreenCasts that you can utilize for self-training and ongoing reference, and formal and individualized training sessions provided by Finance and Business Services staff.

 FDS promotes empowerment through education, social justice through civic engagement, and the advancement of human rights through thoughtful public dialogue.
 All who are interested in multicultural issues on campus are encouraged to join.
 Meetings (dates TBA) are once a month and they normally host networking activities each semester.
-Other programing, in addition to networking activities, include fundraising and campus programming.
+Other programming, in addition to networking activities, include fundraising and campus programming.

 Faculty and Staff Training (FAST) supports staff in becoming proficient in various applications, in addition to providing best practices in trending platforms (e.g., Office365, OneDrive, D2L, RamCloud).
 The FAST training calendar offers sessions monthly.